dapr/proposals/R-inline-resiliency-policies-in-pubsub-subscribers.md

 ## Expectations and alternatives

 * What is in scope for this proposal?
-  * Support for programmatic and declarative subscribers
+  * Support for extending programmatic and declarative subscriptions.
 * What is deliberately *not* in scope?
-  * ???
+  * complete Resiliency policy overhauls /v2
 * What alternatives have been considered, and why do they not solve the problem?
-  * I think it would be possible to change the existing resiliency policy yaml struture to include named topics & subscribers, but I do not think this provides the _best_ solution as it doesn't easily empower developers to craft their policies in the place in which they are needed (the subscriber code its self)
+  * I think it would be possible to change the existing resiliency policy yaml struture to include named topics & subscriptions, but I do not think this provides the _best_ solution as it doesn't easily empower developers to craft their policies in the place in which they are needed (the subscriber code its self)
 * Are there any trade-offs being made? (space for time, for example)
-  * Operators may loose some visibility of specialised retry policies when programmatic subscribers are used, but I think on balance this is trade-off is acceptable.
+  * Operators may loose some visibility of specialised retry policies when programmatic subscriptions are used, but I think on balance this is trade-off is acceptable.
 * What advantages / disadvantages does this proposal have?
   * Advantages
     * Reuses the existing resiliency concepts / yaml so this should feel really comfortable to users who are already familiar with resiliency policies
   * Disadvantages
-    * Operators may not be able to _easily_ change resiliency policies which are attached to programmatic subscribers (as that would be a code change)
+    * Operators may not be able to _easily_ change resiliency policies which are attached to programmatic subscriptions (as that would be a code change)
       * Counter : Users who care about this should be encouraged to use the declarative model instead.